manuelbieh/react-book/ecosystem/internationalization.md

 yarn add i18next react-i18next
 ```

 We install `i18next`, the **internationalization framework**, as well as `react-i18next`, the associated **React bindings**.
-These offer a number of component and functions which will simplify the work with i18next in React.
+These offer a number of components and functions which will simplify the work with i18next in React.
 Similar to the principle which we have already seen in the chapter on state management with `redux` and `react-redux`.

 Let's start by creating two objects containing our translations.
-One will hold texts in German while the other will hold texts in English:
+One will hold German translations while the other will hold English translations:

 ```javascript
 const de = {